China says Internet security necessary to counter 'hostile forces'

 Wang's remarks coincide with a broad crackdown on online freedom of expression that has intensified since President Xi Jinping came to power last year.
 The crackdown has drawn criticism from rights advocates at home and abroad.

 "Now, overseas hostile forces are using the Internet as a main channel to penetrate and destroy (us)," Wang was quoted as saying.
-"Using the name of 'Internet freedom' to repeatedly attack, slander and spread rumours in an effort to undermine our country's stability and national security."
+"Using the name of 'Internet freedom' to repeatedly attack, slander and spread rumors in an effort to undermine our country's stability and national security."

 Winning "the struggle for ideological penetration" would "decide to a great extent the future of our party and country", Wang said.